nahkd123/Papercanvas/readme.md

 0. Get NodeJS and NPM (if you haven't)
 > For Windows, NPM is included in NodeJS installation.
 [Download NodeJS here](https://nodejs.org/en/)

 > For Linux, you'll have to install NPM using your distrubution package manager.
-For Ubuntu, it's ``sudo apt install npm``
+For Debian, it's ``sudo apt install npm``

 1. Clone this repository: ``git clone https://github.com/nahkd123/Papercanvas``
 2. Install packages: ``npm install``